The Facts on Chlamydia

 Who is at risk?

 Anyone who has sex is at risk for chlamydia.
 Young adults are at particularly high risk for many behavioral and biological reasons.
 They may be less likely to use condoms during sexual intercourse and have multiple sexual partners.
 Young women may have cervical ectopy.
 In cervical ectopy, the delicate layer of cells lining the cervical canal extends to the outer layer of the cervix.
 This increases their risk for chlamydia.
 Some young adults may also not have access to STD prevention services.

 Can chlamydia be prevented?

 Practicing safe sex may help prevent chlamydia.
 Men and women can spread chlamydia by having unprotected vaginal, oral, or anal sex.
 You can reduce your risk by not having sex.
-Or if you do, you can lower your risk by limiting the number of sexual partners you have and by using condoms.
+Or if you do, you can lower your risk by limiting the number of sexual partners you have, using condoms, or using a dental dam to prevent transmission during oral sex.
 Avoid sexual contact with an infected person until he or she finishes treatment.
 If you are diagnosed with chlamydia, all of your sexual partners from the past 60 days should be tested and treated for the infection if they test positive for it.
 Women are frequently reinfected if their sex partners are not treated.

 Symptoms of chlamydia

 Most people with chlamydia have no symptoms.
 An early sign of chlamydia in women is a mucous-like vaginal discharge.
 However, this may not be noticeable because many women have different amounts of discharge from day to day.
 These are other symptoms that women may have:

 Pain in the lower abdomen or lower back

 Bleeding between menstrual periods